Geometrical properties of polynomial roots: Notation

 where $a_0, \dots, a_n$ are real or complex numbers and $a_n \neq 0$; thus $n$ is the degree of the polynomial.

 Continuous dependence on coefficients

 The n roots of a polynomial of degree n depend continuously on the coefficients.
 For simple roots, this results immediately from the implicit function theorem.
 This is true also for multiple roots, but some care is needed for the proof.

 A small change of coefficients may induce a dramatic change of the roots, including the change of a real root into a complex root with a rather large imaginary part (see Wilkinson's polynomial).
-A consequence is that, for classical numeric root-finding algorithms, the problem of approximating the roots given the coefficients is ill-conditioned for many inputs.
+A consequence is that, for classical numeric root-finding algorithms, the problem of approximating the roots given the coefficients can be ill-conditioned for many inputs.